leehuhlee/leehuhlee.github.io/_posts/2021-02-05-MSSQL-Baseball.md

   <a href="/assets/img/posts/mssql_baseball/64.jpg"><img src="/assets/img/posts/mssql_baseball/64.jpg"></a>
 	<figcaption>MSSQL Baseball</figcaption>
 </figure>

+* EXISTS
-  - EXISTS: The results of the main query are substituted to the subquery to output the results after the condition comparison(MAIN query → Sub query)
+  - The results of the main query are substituted to the subquery to output the results after the condition comparison(MAIN query → Sub query)

 {% highlight SQL %}
 SELECT playerID